o3de/community/process-docs-and-markdown/discord-tips-tricks-troubleshooting.md

 ```
 This means that you have not added them as a friend.
 This is normally a setting thats enabled on the other users end to prevent spam.

+Note, If you have any issues with any of these, ping me on discord Finchy#5545